rizzolib/fractal-ordinal-marketplace/README.md

 - **Endpoint:** `/create-offer`
 - **Method:** POST
-- **Summary:** Create a transaction to purchase an ordinal listed for sale.
+- **Summary:** Create a transaction to purchase an ordinal listed for sale on fractal network.
 - **Description:** Generates a PSBT to be signed by the potential buyer.
 A platform fee of 1% is applied only upon the sale.
 - **RequestBody:**
   - **Content Type:** `application/json`